cvillecsteele/lein-git-version/README.md

                   :msg-cmd "git log -1 HEAD"
                   :ts-cmd "git log -1 --pretty=%ct"}

-Each can be changed to customize what the plugin shaves into `version.clj`.
+Each can be changed to customize what the plugin saves into `version.clj`.
 The `-cmd` entries are split on the space character, so don't have any extraneous ones lying around.